Rikard Moen, Chief Medical Officer, Optima Health

-Ross brings to the faculty a strong insight into the health tech sector and the innovations and developments emerging within remote and rural health as well as providing exceptional strategic foresight for future FRRH activity.
+Ross brings to the Faculty a strong insight into the health tech sector and the innovations and developments emerging within remote, rural and humanitarian healthcare as well as providing exceptional strategic foresight for future FRRHH activity.
 He is a Non-Exec director on a number of UK healthcare companies, including private equity/angel investor backed digital health start-ups, mature occupational health services companies, global health tech businesses.
 He has also provided ad-hoc advice to a number of projects involving the NHS in Scotland and NHS Digital in England re health innovation, remote and rural health and public health prevention strategies.

 Professor Angus Watson, Consultant General and Colorectal surgeon and is Director of Research and Development at NHS Highland

 Angus Watson is a Consultant General and Colorectal Surgeon at Raigmore Hospital, Inverness and Caithness General Hospital, Wick.
 He has been Director of Research, Development and Innovation in NHS Highland since 2010 and holds honorary chairs at the Universities of Aberdeen, Stirling and the Highlands and Islands.
 He is a national Clinical Advisor for Health and Social Care Innovation.
 He has over 170 peer reviewed publications and a grant income of over £8.7 million.
 Angus was the recipient of the RCSEd 2019 Tuanku Muhriz Fellowship.